Witch Finger Cookies

-- Shape the cookies just like I show on the video below by rolling each ball it into a rope as long as a finger.
+- Shape the cookies just like I show on the video below by rolling each ball into a rope as long as a finger.
 Make two small indents on the side and top of the dough with your fingers so that the "finger" looks like it has knuckles.
-Take a knife and make small cuts on top starting from the back, then middle, and front.
-Cut an almond in half and press it down in the front which will complete the look and make it look like a fingernail.
+Take a knife and make small cuts starting from the back, then middle, and then front.
+Cut an almond in half and press it down where the fingernail would normally go to complete the look.

-- Pre-heat the oven to 350F degrees.
+- Preheat the oven to 350F degrees.
 Bake the cookies on a lined baking sheet with parchment paper for 25-30 minutes or until lightly golden.
-You can also use a silpat mat as well.
+You can also use a baking mat as well.
 Let them cool completely.

 - Mix the cherry jam in a small bowl with 8 drops of red food coloring, take a small painting brush (or spoon) and add a little jam under each almond.
 Optionally you can brush cocoa powder on top of the cookies to make it look like "dirt," but I will leave that up to you.
 Enjoy.

 Nutrition information is automatically calculated, so should only be used as an approximation.